-Go to Start, type restore, and select Create a restore point.
+Go to Windows Search, type system restore, and select Create a restore point.
 An old-fashioned System Properties window will launch.
 In the System Protection tab, select your system drive, and click Configure… In the new window, select Turn on system protection, define the Max Usage space you can dedicate, and click OK to save your changes.

 Back in the previous window, you can now manually Create… your first restore point.
-New restore points will be created whenever changes are made to your system, which includes the installation of security updates and feature upgrades.
+Windows will now create new restore points whenever your system goes through changes, which includes the installation of security and feature updates.

 Ready to Update?

 For control freaks, Windows Update is a nightmare.
 For everyone else, it’s a case of “out of sight, out of mind.”
 Designed to operate in the background, Windows Update automatically keeps your system safe and running smoothly.